jeromegn/bson.cr/README.md

 # BSON

-BSON implementation written in Crystal.
+BSON implemented in Crystal according to the [spec](http://bsonspec.org/spec.html).

 ## Installation